Skip to content

 Arroz Con Leche (Mexican Rice Pudding)

-This arroz con leche (Mexican rice pudding) is an ultra-creamy rice pudding that is lightly spiced with cinnamon.
-Whether you enjoy this Mexican dessert hot or cold, you will love it!
+This Mexican rice pudding (arroz con leche) is an ultra-creamy rice pudding lightly spiced with cinnamon.
+Served hot or cold, you will love this simple Mexican dessert!

 This post may contain affiliate links.
 Read disclosure policy.

-If you’ve ever enjoyed a creamy and sweet arroz con leche recipe before, you know that there’s something so comforting about this traditional Spanish and Latin American dessert that is made with rice, milk and sugar!
+If you’ve ever enjoyed a creamy and sweet arroz con leche recipe before, you know that there’s something so comforting about this traditional Mexican dessert that is made with rice, milk and sugar!

-This recipe is inspired by the famous Mexican rice pudding served at a restaurant I love.
-I keep the flavorings very simple in my version with just a hint of cinnamon and vanilla, similar to my horchata recipe.
-It’s a versatile dessert that can be jazzed up with your favorite toppings!
+This recipe is inspired by the Mexican rice pudding served at a restaurant I love.
+I keep the ‘rice with milk’ flavorings simple with just a hint of cinnamon and vanilla but it can be jazzed up with your favorite toppings!

 Arroz con leche ingredients on counter.